mridul3975/mridul3975/README.md

 ## 👨‍💻 About Me

-I'm a developer from **India** who enjoys building software, solving algorithmic problems, and exploring **Artificial Intelligence and Machine Learning**.
+I'm a developer from **India** passionate about building software, solving challenging problems, and exploring **Artificial Intelligence and Machine Learning**.

 - 🔭 Currently working on **AI / ML and software projects**
-- 🌱 Currently learning **Machine Learning, DSA & advanced problem solving**
+- 🌱 Currently learning **Machine Learning, Data Structures & Algorithms**
 - 💻 Interested in **Software Engineering, AI/ML and Backend Development**
-- 🧠 I enjoy understanding how things work under the hood
+- 🧠 I enjoy solving algorithmic problems and understanding how systems work
 - 🤝 Open to interesting projects and collaborations
 - ⚡ Always learning, building and experimenting